FinotiLucas/Mastering-C/README.md

 1. Allocate an array dynamically and fill it✅
 2. Implement a dynamic string type✅
-3. Write a program with a memory leak, then fix it
+3. Write a program with a memory leak, then fix it✅
 4. Re-implement `strdup`✅
 6. Re-implement `memcpy`✅